 To find a pharmacy in your network, or to learn more about your specific coverage, sign in to view your pharmacy benefits.

 Be open with your doctor and let them know you're looking for ways to save.
 Ask if there are less expensive alternatives.
-Is it safe to split your medications?
 Is there a combination drug—a drug that can treat more than one health condition—that might work for you?

 You can also reach out to a pharmacist.
 They sometimes know about special discount programs or if drug companies are running promotions.